Last update: June 2019

 Since the odds are stacked against you, gambling might seem pretty dumb.
 And in fact, the fact that you're guaranteed to be a long-term loser is an excellent argument for not gambling.
 On the other hand, almost all entertainment costs money.
-If you get sufficient amusement for the money you parted with, then gambling isn't stupid at all.
+If you get sufficient amusement for the money you parted with, then gambling is no different from other forms of entertainment.
 The average loss from betting $5 a round on a typical table game with the proper strategy is only $8 an hour or less.
 That's certainly cheaper than any Vegas show, or even the movies.
 I have a hard time calling an $8/hr. loss stupid, for someone who can afford it.
 As long you don't expect to lose more than you'd spend on other entertainment, then gambling is simply entertainment as well.

 The problem with gambling is that it's extremely easy to lose a lot of money, very quickly.
 And if you lose so much that you're unhappy about it, then you've experienced negative entertainment.
 That's the situation you need to avoid at all costs.
 The best way to avoid that is to not gamble at all.
 If you go that route, you might be surprised you're in good company: one-fourth of Vegas visitors don't gamble a penny. (source)

 How to be a smart gambler

 The cardinal rule of gambling is never bet more than you can comfortably afford to lose.
 If you simply follow that one rule religiously, you'll never get in trouble.
 Yeah, that should be obvious, but if it's so obvious then why do so many people ignore it?
 Promise yourself that you'll never bet more than you can afford.
 The best way to do that is to set loss limits and stick to them.

 The other half of the equation is to play the right games, with the right strategy, for small stakes, and avoid the bad games.
 Slot machines will suck your money away hand over fist, while low-stakes blackjack with proper strategy will just sip your money away.